IngloriousCoderz/ingloriouscoderz.github.io/posts/blog/2020-04-25-deutsch-algorithm.md

 ### Implementing The Oracle

-We can finally define our oracle as a circuit that can make use of one of these four operators.
+The oracle can be implemented as one of the above circuits, or as a generic circuit that makes use of one of the four operators.

 ```python
 def oracle(type):